Web Clips and Comments: Dec 29, 2003

 Don't expect to read this anytime soon in the writings of our local pundits!

-assessment of the Clinton Administration in 1998 on Iraq
+assessment of the Clinton Administration in 1998 on Iraq, and contrast

 the public pillorying of the Bush Administration's similar claims over the